tensorbase/tensorbase.github.io/_posts/2021-01-08-eng_rust_tips_1.md

 <img class="center_img_wider" src="/img/eng_rust_tips_1/proc_macro_diags_warn_lite.png"/>
 </div>
 <p/>
-There are four APIs: __error__, __warning__, __help__ and __note__ on Span for your favors.
+There are four APIs: __error__, __warning__, __help__ and __note__ on Span for your favor.
 Consult the tracking issue for more[3] .

-In a real engineering, it is easy to provide a in-Rust language direct editing experience to use a external language compilers (e.g. GCC, JavaC) on top of this diagnostics API.
+In a real engineering, it is easy to provide an in-Rust direct external language editing experience to use that language compiler(e.g. GCC, JavaC) on top of this diagnostics API.

-Great user-friendly proc macro diag experiences!
+Great user-friendly proc macro diag experience!

 ## Unit Testability for Proc Macro